NVlabs/tiny-cuda-nn/DOCUMENTATION.md

 ### Fully Fused MLP

 Lightning fast implementation of small multi-layer perceptrons (MLPs).
-Restricted to hidden layers of size 32, 64, or 128 and outputs of 16 or fewer dimensions.
+Restricted to hidden layers of size 32, 64, 128, or 256.

 ```json5
 {